Scripture Reference: John 21:1-17

 Peter and the others brought some of the fish.
 There were plenty left because they had caught 153 big fish!
 Jesus fed the apostles a big breakfast of fish and bread.
 Would you like to eat fish for breakfast?

 While they were eating the breakfast Peter was probably thinking back to another time when they had all eaten together.
 Peter loved Jesus but he had done something he was very sorry for.
 A few weeks ago, when Jesus and the apostles had been eating the Last Supper together Peter told Jesus that he would be willing to die for him.
 Then, when Jesus was arrested, Peter got scared.
 He did not die for Jesus.
 He had not been brave at all.
 He told people that he did not know Jesus.
-He denied Christ three times.
+He denied he knew Jesus three times.
 Peter wondered if Jesus could ever forgive him.

 After breakfast Jesus asked Peter a question.
 “Peter, do you really love me?”